 Capacity: 7 rounds

-Later, some sporting revolvers, both in 7.62mm and in .22LR were developed on Nagant platform.
+Later, some sporting revolvers, both in 7.62mm and in .22LR were developed on the Nagant platform.
 Intertestingly enough, the M1895 revolvers still can be seen carried by some security personnel in Russia, especially by Railroad Security and by some armed guards.
-Usually, those revolvers are 2 to 4 times older than men who carry these guns.
+Usually, those revolvers are 2 to 4 times older than the men who carry these guns.

-Being somewhat complicated and relatively slow to reload, with ammunition of marginal power, Nagants were otherwise good guns, reliable, acurate and quite popular among the troops.
+Although somewhat complicated and relatively slow to reload, with ammunition of marginal power, Nagants were otherwise good guns, reliable, acurate and quite popular among the troops.